MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/inventory.md

    ![Verify Push Inventory](media/Verify_Push_Inventory.jpg)

+   >[!IMPORTANT]
-   NOTE: If you see that any of the data sources included on your Project contain “Import Warnings” in yellow, it means that your data is missing important data points that will ensure a minimum quality standard on your CIDC.
+    >If you see that any of the data sources included on your Project contain “Import Warnings” in yellow, it means that your data is missing important data points that will ensure a minimum quality standard on your CIDC.
 Click on the yellow message to read more information about which data is missing.
 Make sure that data is corrected before creating your CIDC so that you comply to these minimum standards recommended by Microsoft.

 1. Once you have finalized pushing and pulling from all the data sources you used to scan your Customer’s environment, you can verify all the data included in UI through the 3 different Reports available on the Project dashboard.
 Once you are certain that the data from the Push and Pull connectors are correct and all the right Devices and Users are available, you should proceed to the Refinement step, accessed through the “Refine” button on the Project dashboard.